jiachaochen/simple-scripts/README.md

 # simple-shell-scripts
-A collection of useful shell scripts
+Simple scripts written by python and shell.